baoqger/chrisbao/source/_posts/golang-context-source-code.md

 }
 ```

-If the provided `key` parameter doesn't match the current context's key, then the parent context's `Value` method will be called.
+If the provided `key` parameter does not match the current context's key, then the parent context's `Value` method will be called.
 If we still can't find the key, the parent context's will call its parent as well.
 The search will pass along the chain until the root node which will return `nil` as we mentioned above:

 ```golang
 func (*emptyCtx) Value(key interface{}) interface{} {